jeroux/powerplant-coding-challenge/README.md

 ## Usage
 The documentation of the api is in the swagger.

-With you browser go on the swagger at [http://127.0.0.1:8888/swagger-ui/](http://127.0.0.1:8888/swagger-ui/)
+With you browser go to the swagger at [http://127.0.0.1:8888/swagger-ui/](http://127.0.0.1:8888/swagger-ui/)

 You can use it to test the api.